Table of Contents

 What is Mandamus?

-Mandamus is a legal remedy that compels a government entity to execute a duty they are obligated to fulfill.
-It is often employed when a public official fails to act or perform their duties, ensuring a form of government accountability is upheld.
+Mandamus is a powerful legal remedy that compels a government entity or official to perform a duty that they are legally obligated to fulfill.
+This extraordinary writ is typically sought when a public official neglects or refuses to act in accordance with their responsibilities, thereby ensuring that the rule of law is maintained and that government accountability is upheld.

 Understanding Government Accountability